- 1 Streamlined Filing Compliance Procedures

 - Form 8865 Penalties

-Over the past year or so, the IRS has updated the Streamlined Filing Compliance Procedures (SFCP).
+Over the past year, the IRS has updated the Streamlined Filing Compliance Procedures (SFCP).
 The IRS has issued formalized updates, insomuch as the IRS has provided the following informal updates that you should be aware of:

 – There is not a separate Streamlined Program for Cryptocurrency.